A Blog post by

 June 12, 2020

-Jeremiah had another open-heart surgery when he was five, but has been relatively healthy since.
 Raising a child with special needs has been a very different experience from raising our other six children.
-Each day brings its challenges, but there have also been countless moments of joy.
+There have been challenges, but also countless moments of joy.
+Today, when I reflect on my blessings, Jeremiah is always at the top of my list.

 Jeremiah as a baby